Stakeholder Mapping 101: How to Make a Stakeholder Map

 Why Is Stakeholder Mapping Important in Project Management?

 Stakeholder mapping is important because stakeholders are important to the success of a project.
 There are usually two main stakeholder groups, internal and external stakeholders, who have varied expectations.
-Without mapping stakeholders in relation to their influence and interest in the project, you’re going to have a hard time communicating with them and keeping them happy.
+Without mapping stakeholders about their influence and interest in the project, you’re going to have a hard time communicating with them and keeping them happy.

 In other words, stakeholder mapping is the start of an effective communication plan between the project team and project stakeholders.
 Projects cannot succeed if there is little to no communication.
 The better the communication, the smoother the project will proceed and the easier it will be to understand your stakeholders’ desires.

 Stakeholder mapping is also a way to manage expectations.
-By mapping out your stakeholders, you know how they stand in regard to the project.
+By mapping out your stakeholders, you know how they stand regarding the project.
 Therefore, as the project is executed, a project manager can incrementally deal with those expectations, bringing them in line with the project so everyone is happy with the deliverables.

 What Project Stakeholders Should Be Included In Your Stakeholder Map?